batoulal/data-survey-visualization/README.md

 An interactive visual analysis of survey data from data professionals around the world.
 This project aims to uncover insights about job satisfaction, salary expectations, programming preferences, and challenges in breaking into the data field.

+## 📌 Notes
+- The project was adapted from the channel (Alex The Analyst)

 ## 🧩 Project Overview

 This dashboard includes: